 “TWAIL Personality”

-Rose Parfitt
+Rose Sydney Parfitt

 Introduction

 To appreciate the significance of TWAIL’s critique of the concept of personality in international law, we might begin by reminding ourselves of the standard account, in all its resilience.

 ‘The foundations of international law lie firmly in the development of Western culture and political organisation’, writes Malcolm N. Shaw KC, for example, a well-known scholar and practitioner, who in his most recent ICJ appearance represented the respondent in Genocide in the Gaza Strip (South Africa v Israel).
 Stimulated by ‘the sophistication of Renaissance Europe’, Shaw’s best-selling textbook explains, the ‘growth of European notions of sovereignty … required an acceptable method whereby inter-state relations could be conducted in accordance with commonly accepted standards of behaviour and international law filled the gap’.
 After 1945, however, international law’s ‘European-based homogeneity’ was ‘destroyed’ by the ‘disintegration of the colonial empires and the birth of scores of new [non-European] states’.
 Decolonisation thus ‘thrust upon the scene’ a distinctive new class of international persons characterised by their ‘legacy of bitterness over their past status’ and ‘host of problems relating to their social, economic and political development’.
 And yet, Shaw affirms, their presence only underscores international law’s ‘universalist scope’, since far from ‘discarding’ it, the ‘new nations’ have ‘eagerly embraced’ its core principles of ‘sovereignty and equality of states’.